 The Neighbourhood Network is a Hull based charity.
-It aims to support residents and partner agencies in reducing crime and developing a good community.
-This creates a safe environment for everyone to live in.
+It aims to support residents and partner agencies.
+This is in reducing crime and developing a good community.
+It creates a safe environment for everyone to live in.

 The charity encourages community groups to join the network.
 Hundreds have already registered from across Hull.
 These consist of -